November 20, 2008 | WebMemo on Economy

-Virtually no one doubts that the U.S. automobile industry is in
+Virtually no one doubts that the U.S. automobile industry is in the deepest of trouble.

-Chrysler--are failing badly.
+All three Detroit behemoths--General Motors, Ford, and Chrysler--are failing badly.
 The fact that GM's shares are now at their lowest since 1943 underlines its desperate plight.

 U.K. Experience with "Lame Ducks"

 In the U.K., financial problems of major employers dominated the 1960s and the 1970s as many old industries, including the automobile industry, faced profound problems.
 Dreadful labor relations were one obvious element.

 Political opinions were firmly split as to the way forward.
 Many Conservative Party members of Parliament opposed saving the so-called "lame ducks" (a term that a Conservative government industry minister, John Davies, effectively patented).

 In contrast, leading Labour Party members of Parliament, many of whom represented seats directly affected, were strongly in favor of financial support for these lame ducks.

 The scenario was best demonstrated in the city of Glasgow, then famous for its long history of shipbuilding.
 On the downside, 1960s Glasgow had some of the most appalling housing in the U.K. as well as widespread areas of dereliction, so there was great concern when high labor costs and changes in world demand for ships threatened the future of the city's major industry.